-By contrast there is a substantive rise of 5.4 points over time in the Working Time Quality index, accompanied by a fall by 0.025 points in the Gini coefficient.
-The rise in the mean is comprised of both declining work hours and falling use of shift work at weekends and night time.
-To illustrate with a specific example from one of the ingredients of this index: the proportion of workers in the EU15 countries who never worked on Saturdays rose from 44% to 50% over the period.
+By contrast, a substantive rise of 5.4 points occurs over time in the Working Time Quality index, accompanied by a fall by 0.025 points in the Gini coefficient.
+The rise in the mean comprises both declining work hours and falling use of shift work at weekends and nighttime.
+To illustrate with a specific example from one of the ingredients of this index: The proportion of workers in the EU15 countries who never worked on Saturdays rose from 44% to 50% over the period.
 The simultaneous fall in the dispersion and rise in the mean partly reflects gains at the low end, with the index's 5th percentile rising from 20.8 to 29.2 between 1995 and 2010; but it also picks up improvements for the large majority of workers: the median rose from 66.7 to 75.0.